DHolmanCoding/python-template/README.md

 # Setting up Python and your Virtual Environment

-This project template uses Poetry in order to manage the Python dependencies that you use within the project.
+This project template uses [uv](https://github.com/astral-sh/uv) to manage Python dependencies. uv is a fast Python package installer and resolver written in Rust.
 There are two types of dependencies: core dependencies and development dependencies.
 Core dependencies are those that are required to be installed for the main, production release of your project or package.
 Development dependencies are auxiliary packages that are useful in aiding in providing functionality such as formatting, documentation or type-checking, but